crcdng/dont-touch-men/README.md

 To do:

 1. Improve the reliability and performance of the app.
-There is a new body-pix model which is not in ml5.js yet.
 Also the crude detection has room for improvement.
 2. Test on different mobile devices, in lighting conditions, with different people.
 3. Build standalone apps
+4. Finally, reimplement in pure JS/Tensorflow with body-pix 2.0 https://github.com/tensorflow/tfjs-models/tree/master/body-pix

 Uses the following libraries / frameworks / tools